-Here’s the deal though: Not everybody can float naturally the first time they jump in the water.
-In fact, it’s actually harder for some people than others, namely, taller people because they’re so long.
-It takes practice.
+Here’s the deal, though: Not everybody can float naturally the first time they jump in the water.
+In fact, it’s actually harder for some people than others — taller people, for instance, may struggle just because they’re so long.
+Floating takes practice.
 But the more comfortable kids get doing it ⏤ both back and front floating ⏤ the more confident they’ll become in the water and the more ready they will be to start swimming.

 But how do you teach a kid to float, especially a toddler new to the pool?
 To help parents whose kids haven’t already been through swimming lessons, we put together this set of easy-to-follow instructions, as well as tips and tricks, key teaching phrases, and even activities to help make floating more interesting.